dangi100nu/JavaScript/concepts/pureFunction.md

   return message;
 }
 logMessage('Hello');
-// if a function uses console.log inside it, the function is considered impure.
-This is because console.log causes a side effect by performing an I/O operation, interacting with the external environment (i.e., the console).
+//
 ```
+**NOTE : if a function uses console.log inside it, the function is considered impure.
+This is because console.log causes a side effect by performing an I/O operation, interacting with the external environment (i.e., the console)**